 - Six problem sets (50% of total grade): You are asked to complete six problem sets related to the course material.
 Problem sets will be posted one week prior to the due date on Canvas and are due at the beginning of class (see tentative course schedule below).
 Each problem set will count 10% of total grade, but you are allowed to skip one.
-If you complete six problems sets, then you will receive credit for the five problem sets with the highest grade (i.e., I will discard the one with the lowest grade). - Midterm exam (20% of total grade): The midterm will be held in class during lecture 18 (March 9) and cover all the course material covered in class up to class 12.
+If you complete six problems sets, then you will receive credit for the five problem sets with the highest grade (i.e., I will discard the one with the lowest grade). - Midterm exam (20% of total grade): The midterm will be held in class during lecture 18 (March 6) and cover all the course material covered in class up to class 13.
 There will be no make up exams for the midterm.
-If you miss the midterm, the weight of the midterm will be shifted to the final exam. - Final exam (30% of total grade): The final exam will be held in class during the last lecture (April 20).
+If you miss the midterm, the weight of the midterm will be shifted to the final exam.
+There is no need to send me an email if you miss the midterm, the weight will be automatically shifted to the final. - Final exam (30% of total grade): The final exam will be held in class during the last lecture (April 29).
 It is cumulative and will cover the entire course material. - Attendance in lectures will not be graded but is strongly recommended.